 [BNA: Link]

-It appears to imply that in 1921 the dancing green (and bandstand?) were situated "at the rear of houses in Baskerville Road" (where it seriously vexed some residents) - probably where the children's playground is now.
+It appears to imply that in 1921 the dancing green (and bandstand?) were situated "at the rear of houses in Baskerville Road" (where it seriously vexed some residents) — probably where the children's playground is now.
 But that it was expected that it should soon be relocated "south of Routh Road".
 Did it move, and if so when?
-Possibly to a spot a couple of hundred yards away, near the Routh Road/Baskerville Road passage, where some older residents remember it was at last until sometime in the 1950s?
+Possibly to a spot a couple of hundred yards away, near the Routh Road/Baskerville Road passage, where some older residents remember it was at least until sometime in the 1950s?

 There's encouraging talk about a pilot walk that could be tried out this summer with a view to organising a larger scale event next Spring.
 If you want to know more, let me know.